 "This is not the way that things end when they get to be tales," Amatus said, "but since ours is not told yet, we cannot count on it.
 There were a hundred dead princes on the thorns outside Sleeping Beauty's castle, and I'm sure many of them were splendid fellows."

 One for the Morning Glory is a darkly comedic fantasy novel by John Barnes.
-The characters are all aware that they feature in Fairy Tales, but they are quite aware that they do not know which roles they play in the stories.
+The premise of it is that the characters are all aware that they feature in Fairy Tales...but they do not know which roles they play in the stories.

 The toddler Prince Amatus gets his hands on the Wine of the Gods and demonstrates that the truth of the saying, "A child who tastes the Wine of the Gods too early is only half a person afterwards."
 It's literal.
 The right half.